golemfactory/golem-architecture/gaps/gap-24_agreement_permissions_management/gap-24_agreement_permissions_management.md

 }
 ```

+**Note:** the ACL includes a `version` attribute - this attribute is required to prevent accidental ACL overwrite "races" - see **SetAgreementPermissions** method below.

 ### MarketAPI: SetAgreementPermissions

 A new method shall be added in Market API to enable setting of an Agreement's ACL.